Concatenations of Terms of an Arithmetic Progression: Formulae for concatenations

 All recurrence equations of the previous section are third-order linear recurrences.
-Therefore each of them has three linearly independent solutions.
-In this section, we solve these recurrence equations by using the algorithm in \cite{BThyper} which implements a variant of van Hoeij's algorithm (see \cite{van1999finite, petkovvsek1992hypergeometric})\footnote{\cite{BThyper} is more adapted in this context because it handles the symbolic coefficients better}.
-The formulas for concatenations of arithmetic progressions are deduced as linear combinations of the bases of solutions computed.
+Therefore, each of them has three linearly independent solutions.
+Although all these recurrences might be solve using classical techniques for linear recurrence with constant coefficients, we solve them by using the algorithm in \cite{BThyper}, which implements a variant of van Hoeij's algorithm (see \cite{petkovvsek1992hypergeometric,van1999finite}).
+This choice is due to the presence of the parameters $b,l,$ in the equations which are unlikely to be considered with existing constant-coefficient linear recurrence solvers.
+The formulae of our concatenating sequences are deduced as linear combinations of terms in the bases of computed solutions.